ataberkdag/EventSourcing/README.md

 ## Outbox Worker (Worker Service)

-Reads Command Project's Outbox table and Produces events for Read API to consume.
+Reads Command Project's Outbox table and Produces messages for Read API to consume.
 (There can be many consumers.)

 ### Implementations